MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 ### Output

-`TAIL` emits a sequence of updates as rows.
-Each row contains all of the columns of the tailed relation or derived from the `SELECT` statement, prepended with several additional columns that describe the nature of the update:
+`SUBSCRIBE` emits a sequence of updates as rows.
+Each row contains all of the columns of the subscribed relation or derived from the `SELECT` statement, prepended with several additional columns that describe the nature of the update:

 <table>
 <thead>